kuntu/JGraphlet-JMotif/README.md

 ### M-A-N Labeling of Triad
 A M-A-N label consists
 of three digits and an optional character.
-The rst digit represents the number of mutual connections between two nodes.
+The first digit represents the number of mutual connections between two nodes.
 The second digit is the number of asymmetric connections.
 The last digit denotes the number of null dyads.
 The optional character represents the directions of edges: "D" for down; "U" for up;
 "T" for transition and "C" for cyclic.
+See MANLabeling Image for details